zpaolo11x/Arcadeflow/README.md

 ## Layout options #

-#### GENERAL
+#### !
+GENERAL !
 Define the main options of Arcadeflow like number of rows, general layout, control buttons, language, thumbnail source etc

 - 'Layout language' : Chose the language of the layout
-- 'Power menu' : Enable or disable power options in exit menu
+- '!
+Power and Exit menu !' : Customise exit menu with power options
 - Layout
 - 'Rows in horizontal' : Number of rows to use in 'horizontal' mode
 - 'Rows in vertical' : Number of rows to use in 'vertical' mode